Coronation Street sets: Exterior set

 Since it was intended to be permanent, the houses were constructed from reclaimed Salford brick and roof slates to give an authentic look.
 The buildings were not complete, most lacking interior walls.
 The chimneys were made of fibreglass since there was insufficient support for brick ones.
-The building interiors were used as offices for writers and as stores for props used in outdoor shooting, aside from the takeaway, butcher shop and Barlow's Buys, which were built so that filming could be done inside them.
+The building interiors were used as offices for writers and as stores for props used in outdoor shooting, aside from the takeaway, butcher shop and Barlow's Buys, which were built so that filming could take place inside them.

 In the following years, staircases were added inside the doors of the houses.
 A number of Granada tower blocks dominated the skyline around the set.
 These were usually obscured through careful camera angles.

 The door next to Audrey's salon led to a flat above the salon itself, which was used as the supporting artistes' green room and consisted of two simple rooms, one with chairs and a sink/wash area for extras, and the other used as a costume change area.

-Towards the end of the 1980s scenes filmed on the exterior set became more numerous after the show's location work switched from film to videotape in 1988, although some outdoor video shooting, using large, tethered cameras, had been trialled as early as 1977.
+Towards the end of the 1980s, scenes filmed on the exterior set became more numerous after the show's location work switched from film to videotape in 1988, although some outdoor video shooting, using large, tethered cameras, had been trialled as early as 1977.
 More trials were conducted with a PSC (portable single camera) unit for the Rovers Return fire episode in 1986.

-In 1989 larger development of the Coronation Street set took place.
+In 1989, larger development of the Coronation Street set took place.
 The factory and community centre which had been part of the street since 1971 were demolished.
 Three new houses, two shop units, a garage and a factory were built on the site.
 These developments were the idea of new executive producer David Liddiment.
 The tour was closed on Mondays, as this was the day that the set was used for filming at the time.